joshuaballoch/joshuaballoch.github.io/_posts/2018-02-12-up-and-running-lambda.md

 In this post, we'll focus on getting up and running with a Lambda function, with the ability to deploy using a single command.
 We'll also get the local development environment set up, and build space into the configuration for deployed to staged environments.

+Just to note - the end goal of this post is a lambda function that won't actually do anything.
+We'll be building in functionality in future posts, specifically we'll be building a function that simulates doing data processing in a data pipeline.
+We'll develop and test that function locally before deploying.
+For now, we'll just build the base dev environment and deploy an empty function to AWS>

 ## Getting Started

-We'll be building Python Lambda functions, and deploying them using a tool called Serverless.
+We'll be building Python Lambda functions, and deploying them using a tool called [Serverless.](https://serverless.com/) `Serverless` is a toolkit that provides a command-line interface for deploying and managing serverless functions.
+It works with AWS Lambda, and also supports other cloud providers' serverless implementations.

 Before we get started, make sure you have serverless installed, or [head over to serverless' installation instructions.](https://serverless.com/framework/docs/getting-started/)

 Let's create our starting function using serverless' template for a Python 3.x runtime: